cloudresumechallenge/projects/projects/kubernetes/cloud-resume-challenge.md

 ### Step 5: Expose Your Website

-- **Service Creation**: Define a `website-service.yaml` to create a Service of type `LoadBalancer`.
-This Service exposes your Deployment to the internet.
+- **Service Creation**: Craft a configuration that instructs Kubernetes to route external internet traffic to your application, ensuring users can access your e-commerce website.
 - **Outcome**: An accessible URL or IP address for your web application.

 ### Step 6: Implement Configuration Management